stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/libxsmm/README.md

 constants_mod.f90: precision constants needed by the kernel and
     driver.

-Makefile: a Makefile designed to use the intel compiler.
+Makefile: a makefile designed to use the intel compiler.
 The makefile
     relies on libxsmm being installed and pointed to appropriately in order to compile the codes (the original and the xsmm version).